damianoamatruda/masters-of-renaissance/deliverables/communication-protocol.md

 monolithic message.
-If a modular approach were to be chosen, the clients' state-switching logic would become unmanageable, needing to manage asynchronous and independent state messages to handle transitions that depend on the presence of the data itself (some of these transitions would in fact be impossible to model if the data wasn't sent all in the same message).
+If a modular approach were to be chosen, the clients' state-switching logic would become unmanageable, needing to manage asynchronous and independent state messages to handle transitions that depend on the presence of the data itself (some of these transitions would in fact be impossible to model if the data was not sent all in the same message).

 ```
  ┌────────┒                      ┌────────┒